MapsPeople/docs/collections/_android/v2/index.md

 ---
+layout: start
-title: MapsIndoors for Android - Getting Started
+title: MapsIndoors Android SDK v2
+permalink: /android/v2/
+published: true
 ---

-> Note!
-A [newer version](../../android/v3) of the MapsIndoors SDK for Android is available.
-The legacy version will not receive new features and will only get bugfix and security updates.
+> A [newer version]({{ site.url }}/android/v3) of the MapsIndoors SDK for Android is available.
+The legacy version will not receive new features and will only get critical bugfix and security updates.
+{: .mi-warning}

-This guide explains how to start using a MapsIndoors map in your Android application.
-Make sure that you have read the [prerequisites](../../#prerequisites).
+This guide explains how to start using a MapsIndoors map in your Android application using the MapsIndoors Android SDK v2.

 To benefit from the guides, you will need basic knowledge about: